jaffamonkey/current-website/src/site/skills/testing.md

 ---
-title: Quality engineering
+title: Testing
 intro: |
-    Bringing quality to all aspects of a project, bringing quality assurance and testing to the SDLC, from design to production.
+    Putting ringing quality assurance and testing in heart of the pipeline, from design to production.
 order: 3
 ---

 If you are trying to shift left, I can help bring testing earlier and more frequently, into the design and development cycles.

 Startups make up the bulk of clients, and I enjoy working with that kind of vibe.
-But I can cater for in corporations and SME's.
-I am adept at delivering quality to the tightest of timescales.
+But I cater for companies and projects of any size.

+> I am adept at delivering quality to the tightest of timescales.

 ## How does it work?